parhamdoustdar/parhamdoustdar.github.io/_posts/Uncategorized/2016-03-27-autobiography-blind-programmer.md

 Anyway!
 I'm getting off-topic here.

 One of those qualities I admire in me is my need to learn.
-I watch, process, and learn at a very rapid pace, and while BusinessX was going through [the small business cycle](http://www.e-myth.com/cs/user/print/post/the-small-business-cycle) (infancy, adolescence, and back to infancy), I watched and learned, and the lessons I learned, coupled with James Altucher's post on LinkedIn called [10 reasons why you have to quit your job this year](http://www.jamesaltucher.com/2013/01/10-reasons-why-you-have-to-quit-your-job-this-year/).
-Then I quit.
+I watch, process, and learn at a very rapid pace, and while BusinessX was going through [the small business cycle](http://www.e-myth.com/cs/user/print/post/the-small-business-cycle) (infancy, adolescence, and back to infancy), I watched and learned, and the lessons I learned, coupled with James Altucher's post on LinkedIn called [10 reasons why you have to quit your job this year](http://www.jamesaltucher.com/2013/01/10-reasons-why-you-have-to-quit-your-job-this-year/) made me quit to find more opportunities to flourish.

 But I didn't start my own business.
 I joined another, again.